jhudsl/Documentation_and_Usability/docs/07-reference_guides.md

 Ideally, your tool can use a data format that is common.
 But the more that your tool is particular about an odd data format, the more your documentation needs to be specific about what the odd data format looks like.

-- Including example files are helpful
+- Including example files are helpful.
-- Send your user to any tools they can use to convert their data format
+- Send your user to any tools they can use to convert their data format.

 [GSEA has great descriptions of their data formats](https://www.gsea-msigdb.org/gsea/doc/GSEAUserGuideTEXT.htm#_Loading_Data) with examples of what the data formats look like.

 ### Entries should have a consistent format

 Consistency helps your users know what to expect and know where to find information!
+Each entry in the reference guide should have the same format and sections, in the same order.

 **To recap:**